THE ABBOTT 'MEMORIAL' CUP

 According to the Regina Leader-Post of April 30, 1970:

-From 1990 to 1999 the Abbott Cup was contested for during the Round-Robin portion of the National Tournament, between the Pacific Region and West Region Champions.
-The Abbott Cup was retired and now resides in the Hockey Hall Of Fame
+From 1990 to 1999 the Abbott Cup was contested for during the Round-Robin portion of the National Tournament, between the Pacific Region (BCvsAB) and West Region (SK vs MB) Champions.

 INAUGRAL ABBOTT CUP 1919